 TL;DR

-Wispr Flow is a capable, cloud‑based voice dictation tool with AI auto‑edits and cross‑platform apps—but its own Data Controls state that transcription always occurs on the cloud, with optional "Privacy Mode" to reduce retention.
-If you need voice dictation that works in airplane mode and never sends recordings or data to any cloud servers, VoiceScriber is the alternative: 100% offline, on‑device transcription, 100+ languages, and predictable pricing.
+Wispr Flow is a capable cloud dictation tool with AI auto-edits, but its own Data Controls state that transcription always occurs on the cloud.
+If you need iPhone transcription that works in Airplane Mode, keeps recordings on-device, and avoids another recurring subscription, VoiceScriber is the simpler alternative: offline transcription, 100+ languages, instant search, sharing, and $49.99 lifetime access.

 Who this guide is for